-The Trustees' goal is for ELBA to hold unrestricted reserves to cover between 3 and 6 months' of core operating costs - preferably at the higher end of the scale.
-ELBA maintains a designated Dilapidations Reserve, currently £30,000 and a reorganisation reserve, currently £11,000.
-A spend of £9k went through the reorganisation reserve which related to a VAT compliance review.
+The Trustees' goal is for ELBA to hold unrestricted reserves to cover between 3 and 6 months' of core operating costs.
+ELBA maintains a designated Dilapidations Reserve, currently £30,000 and a reorganisation reserve, topped back up to £20,000.
+The transfer of £9k was to cover the spend of £9k that went through the reorganisation reserve last year relating to a VAT compliance review.
+We have set up a new designated reserve, the Maternity/Paternity Sinking Fund, to allow us to forward plan for maternity/paternity pay and have topped up £10k.
+This decision has been taken as we recently improved our maternity/paternity pay offer from the statutory minimum.

-The Charity's unrestricted reserves at year end amounted to £423k (2019/20 £376k), together with designated reserves for reorganisation and dilapidations amounting to £41k (2019/20 £50k) making a total of £464k (2019/20 £426k).
+The Charity's unrestricted reserves at year end amounted to £425k (2020/21 £423k), together with designated reserves for reorganisation, dilapidations and maternity/paternity sinking fund amounting to £60k (2020/21 £41k) making a total of £485k (2020/21 £464k).
 This equates to 4.1 months of running costs.

-The Group unrestricted reserves at year end now matches that for the charity only - £423k (2019/20 £370k) - and the previous years' accumulated losses from London Works are now cleared.
+The Group unrestricted reserves at year end now matches that for the charity only - £485k (2020/21 £464k), last year we cleared the prior years' accumulated losses from London Works.